The text arrived early in my daughter’s sophomore year: “Might be sick. Tired all the time.” Nothing specific, but she wasn’t feeling well.

 - Be supportive — Your student may feel isolated and unhappy about being sick.

-- Be informative — Your student may need direction about over-the-counter medications, taking their temperature or when to see a doctor.
+- Be informative — Your student may need direction about over-the-counter medications, taking their temperature or when to go to the campus health center to see a nurse or doctor.

-- Be empowering — This is an opportunity for your student to take responsibility for him/herself.
+- Be empowering — This is an opportunity for your student to take responsibility for themselves.

 - Be patient — You may feel frustrated by your student’s choices about whether to go to the health center or to a party.